Understanding the Role of High Court Enforcement Officers in the UK

 High Court enforcement officers are used to enforce County Court Judgements if the debt exceeds £5,000, and the creditor wants to reclaim the loss against the debtor’s possessions.
 If the debt is over £600, has not been paid, and it is not covered by the Consumer Credit Act, the creditor can also choose to transfer the debt from the County Court to the High Court.
 There are several reasons why a creditor would choose to escalate their claim to the High Court:

 - Creditors can add 8 percent interest to the debt once it has been passed to an HCEO.

 - The fees for HCEOs are much higher, which puts the debtor under more pressure to pay.

-- HCEOs have greater powers of enforcement than County Court bailiffs, which makes them more difficult to stop.
+- HCEOs have greater enforcement powers than County Court bailiffs, making them more difficult to stop.

 - HCEOs are employed by a private company and are paid based on the value of the debt they collect.
 Many creditors feel that makes them more effective than County Court bailiffs.

 What are the Powers and Responsibilities of High Court Enforcement Officers?

 High Court Enforcement Officers have a range of powers and responsibilities that they must exercise when enforcing High Court judgments.

 |Writs of Possession, Possession and Control, Restitution, Delivery, and of Assistance||N/A|